avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Area indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When comparing the run-out area (corresponding to a given pressure threshold) of two simulations,
-it is possible to distinguish 4 different zones.
+it is possible to distinguish four different zones.
 For example, if the first simulation (sim1) is taken as reference and if True corresponds
 to the assertion that the avalanche covered this zone and False there was no avalanche in this zone, those four zones are:

     * TP (true positive) zone: green zone on :numref:`fig-aimec-comp-new` , sim1 = True  sim2 = True